ollytheninja/gringotts/README.md

 ## About me

 Hi 👋 I'm Olly,
-I'm a Cloud Native Engineer working in the DevOps and Security space helping organisations secure their data by helping them improve processes and infrastructure to be modern, secure and resillient.
+I'm a Cloud Native Engineer working in the DevOps and Security space, helping organisations secure their data by helping them improve processes and infrastructure to be modern, secure and resillient.